Cipe Pineles: Career

-Pineles had a nearly 60-year-long career in design.

 In 1929, Pineles first position was teaching as an instructor in watercolor paintings at the Newark Public School of Fine and Industrial Art in New Jersey.
 After her graduation and post Great Depression, Pineles also began work at Green Mansions, an adult resort/summer camp in the Adirondacks.
 Her work at Green Mansions continued into the 1950s, where she designed the resort's annual brochure, stationery, and mailings for events and special holidays.

 She started her career at the age of 23 at Contempora an industrial design firm founded by European émigrés after struggling to enter the work force due to sexism in the industry.
 She worked there from 1931-1933 until Condé Nast’s wife noticed Pineles’ work at Contempora.
 In 1932 (to 1936) she became an assistant to Dr. M. F. Agha, the art director of Condé Nast Publications.
 Agha, testing new ideas with photography and layout, allowed Pineles great independence, therefore she designed a considerable number of projects on her own.
 She soon became the art director for Glamour, a publication directed at young women.
 This is where her style as a playful modernist developed through various uses of image and type.

 She worked for Vogue in New York and London (1932–38) and Overseas Woman in Paris (1945–46).
 She continued to develop her distinct style throughout her career, and in 1942, she became art director of Glamour.
 She went on to become the art director at Seventeen (1947-1950), then Charm (1950–59), and moved in 1961 to become art director of Mademoiselle in New York.
 From 1961 to 1972, she left editorial design in the 1960s and she served as the first art director for the Lincoln Center for the Performing Arts, she worked as a graphic design consultant for the Lincoln Center for the Performing Arts in New York, supervising the creation of branding and marketing materials for this institution of the arts.